 Introduce your officiant to your other vendors.
-This a great way to make sure everyone is on the same page.
+This is a great way to make sure everyone is on the same page.
 Just sharing emails or IG handles can allow your photographer, coordinator, and officiant to contact each other and make adjustments that might be huge for your ceremony.

 Get the marriage license to the officiant BEFORE the ceremony.
 No, you don't have to mail it to them beforehand.
 You should give it to someone who can meet with the celebrant before the ceremony, like your DND contact.
-That will eliminate running around afterwards looking for the documents.
+That will eliminate running around afterward looking for the documents.